-Open Meets are those events where the competitor is swimming for themselves, and offer the opportunity to compete against swimmers from other clubs in order to improve their Personal Best times (PBs), although entry for these is still made through the Club and still has a team spirit feel.
+Open Meets are those events where swimmers compete against swimmers from other clubs in order to improve personal best tines (PBs).
+Entry into these events is made through the Club and there is still a team spirit feel.

 There are numerous Open Meets throughout the County and the decision on which ones to attend will be made by the Open Meet Manager and Coaching Team, based on the level of competition, appropriateness to the development of our swimmers and commitment to other league dates.

 Open Meets are organised differently in that competitors enter a particular race based on their current PB time; so it is quite possible that a 12 year old might find themself swimming against both a 10 year old and a 14 year old in the same race.
-There are usually several heats and the results are often displayed both during the event and afterwards on the host club’s website.
+There are usually several heats and the results are displayed both during the event and afterwards on the host club’s website.

 All open meets must be Licensed by Swim England.
 Depending on the quality of the pool, timing equipment and officials, a meet may be granted a Level 1, 2, 3 or 4.

 Level 4 – is suitable for club swimmers and those beginning to enter individual open competitions.

 Level 3 – is suitable for club swimmers who are seeking regional and county qualifying times.
 These meets have qualifying times and upper limit times set at an appropriate level to support the requirements of swimmers below regional level.

 Level 2 – is aimed at national and regional qualifiers and swimmers close to regional qualification.
 These meets take place in 25m pools and also have a set minimum standard for entry.